dailymotion/vast-client-js/CONTRIBUTING.md

 ### Bundle

-The project uses webpack to bundle the assets, currently two bundling modes are supported :
- - development
- - production

-To bundle the assets for development (output will be `vast-client.js`):
+The project uses webpack to bundle the assets (output will be `vast-client.js`):

-    npm run dev

-To bundle the assets for production (output will be `vast-client.min.js`):

     npm run build